learnbyexample/cli-computing/cli_computing.md

 * `NF` number of fields
 * `RS` input record separator
 * `ORS` output record separator
-* `NR` number of records (i.e. line number)
+* `NR` number of records (i.e. line number) for entire input
+* `FNR` number of records per file

 ### Default field processing

 `awk` automatically splits input into fields based on one or more sequence of **space** or **tab** or **newline** characters.
 In addition, any of these three characters at the start or end of input gets trimmed and won't be part of field contents.
 The fields are accessible using `$N` where `N` is the field number you need.
-You can also pass an expression instead of numeric literal to specify the field required.
+You can also pass an expression instead of numeric literals to specify the field required.

 Here are some examples: